min2ha/ukwa-site/content/target/68881/index.en.md

   "subject": "Brexit"
 }

-# Guardian, The: With David Davis and Boris Johnson gone, the cabinet will be stronger

 Argues that Davis and Johnson, who resigned over the PM's plan for future UK-EU relations, were lightweights.
 Praises the new Brexit secretary Dominic Raab as an intelligent and  passionate Brexiteer.